carlinmack/NamespaceDatabase/DOCUMENTATION.md

     -------
     added: str - all the text that is exclusively in the new revision
     deleted: str - all the text that is exclusively in the old revision
+    parallel: int - id of the parallel process, 0 if not

 `getDump(cursor)`